opensearch-project/project-website/_posts/2026-01-01-introducing-agentic-search-ui.md

 - Deployed Bedrock Claude 4.5 agent.
 For details on how to deploy this model in your environment, and to view other suggested models compatible with agentic search, check out the [documentation](https://docs.opensearch.org/latest/vector-search/ai-search/agentic-search/index/).
 - Index `demo_amazon_fashion`.
 This was created using the MIT-licensed [Fashion Products Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset) with added synthetic values for price and ratings.
 Any index containing product data will be suitable.
 - Connector to an MCP server containing order history based on customer IDs.
+For details on how to connect to external MCP servers, check out the [documentation](https://docs.opensearch.org/latest/ml-commons-plugin/agents-tools/mcp/mcp-connector/)

-## E-commerce conversational search
+## Example 1: E-commerce conversational search

 Conversational agents enable users to ask questions in natural language and refine their search through follow-up questions, with the agent maintaining context across the conversation to progressively narrow results and find exactly what they're looking for.
 Let's build an application that demonstrates this capability.

 ### Step 1: Create an agent

-Create a conversational agent:
+Create a conversational agent with different index-related tools:

 1. Select **Create agent**.
 2. Provide a name: `My conversational agent`.